Help! How Do I Tell My Parents I'm Changing To A Psychology Degree

 2. Define the Financial Context

-If you are afraid to tell your parents for financial reasons, map out a budget and cost for switching your degree, including tuition and living expenses.
-Also add the starting salary for the field of psychology you’re hoping to enter.
+If you are afraid to tell your parents for financial reasons, map out a budget and cost for switching your degree.
+Don’t forget to include tuition, transport and living expenses.
+Then add to this the starting salary for the field of psychology you’re hoping to enter.

-• Set targets against which your parents can measure your commitment to the change – the achievement, say of certain marks at the end of your first term
+• Set targets against which your parents can measure your commitment to the change.
+For example, the achievement, say of certain marks at the end of your first term.

-• Offer to help out financially by getting a holiday job
+• Offer to help financially by getting a job, this could be in the evening or holiday employment.

 3. Set Expextations

-• Demonstrate to your parents that you’ve done your research and explain to them how you are going to meet the academic targets you have set for yourself
+• Demonstrate to your parents that you’ve done your research.
+Explain to them how you are going to meet the academic targets you have set for yourself.

-• Plot your course of study, making it clear to your parents that you believe psychology to be your true calling
+• Plot your course of study.
+Make it clear to your parents that you believe psychology to be your true calling.

 Then set about proving to them your dedication to your chosen path by job shadowing, securing internships or volunteering at community NPOs.